 Having said that, there will be cars in the coming years that will have larger batteries and energy density of greater than 7kWh.
 Some examples include Tesla Model 3, Nissan Leaf, and Hyundai Kona which charge at 64kWh.

 With these cars, charging less than 7kW won’t cut it, as it may take more power to fully charge the battery.
-So, for an electric car with a large battery pack, an EV owner would prefer to easy charge his electric car at a faster rate than 7kW.
+So, for an electric car with a large battery pack, an EV owner would prefer to easily charge his electric car at a faster rate than 7kW.

 This would mean getting a three-phase connection which would incur more installation costs and approvable procedures from your resident’s landlord.
 But by then, there would be more EV owners so you can expect more support.